Footsteps (2003 film): Plot

 Daisy Lowendahl is a best-selling suspense novelist who has been receiving threatening letters ever since an incident occurred in which a man killed a woman and claimed that he was inspired to do it by one of her novels.
-At a public even a man angrily accuses her of being responsible for the murder.
+At a public event a man angrily accuses her of being responsible for the murder.
 She is frightened by the man and is plagued by a fear of being attacked when she is alone.
 At the suggestion of her husband she takes a short vacation at her isolated beach house, where she is visited by Spencer Weaver, a local young fan who knows almost everything about her.
 Her next visitor is Eddie Bruno, who claims to be a police detective and warns her that Spencer may be dangerous to her.
 Spencer insists that Eddie is not a cop and after a struggle Eddie is overpowered and tied up.
 Eddie begins revealing personal details about Daisy, claiming that her husband hired him to kill her that night.